RickStrahl/WestWindWebConnection-Documentation/User-Guide/Setting-Up-Web-Connection/Web-Server-Support-and-Configuration/Web-Server-Support-and-Configuration.md

 `launch("IIS")`

 * **[IIS Express](VFPS://Topic/_3NJ01RJ5N)** <small>(dev only)</small>
 IIS Express is a small (5mb), **installable version of IIS** that runs as a standalone application.
-It doesn't use global configuration and doesn't require Administrative rights, doesn't run as a service and has to be explicitly installed and started up manually.
+It doesn't use global configuration and doesn't require Administrative rights, doesn't run as a service and has to be explicitly installed and launched manually.
 `launch("IISEXPRESS")`

 * **[Web Connection Web Server](VFPS://Topic/_5LW0YSXQ9)** <small>(dev, optional production)</small>
 This is a **self-contained, Web Connection specific Web Server built with .NET Core**, that ships as part of a Web Connection project.
 It's **redistributable** and allows you to run Web Connection applications without a Web Server installed.
 Like IIS Express it runs as a standalone application.
 This Web Server is a great choice for local development.
 Requires the .NET Core Runtime and the server has to be explicitly started.
 This server can also be hosted inside of IIS.
 `launch("WEBCONNECTIONWEBSERVER")`

-* **[Apache for Windows](VFPS://Topic/_1EM0YFUTX)** <small>(not recommended)</small>
-There is minimal support for Apache for Windows (2.2 & 2.4+).
-Web Connection provides the Apache interface modules, but configuration support for Apache is minimal meaning it requires manual configuration and Apache know-how. *Not recommended but supported*.
+Once your preferred server(s) is installed Web Connection can automatically handle starting the application and the Web server if it's not already running via the `Launch.prg` file that is provided for the demo, and for newly generated projects.

 ### Which server is best?
-It's important to note that **all** of the supported servers have the same operational behavior and applications will run in a similar fashion.
-There are no major differences in operation of applications.
-Rather the different servers are mainly about **how** the Web server is run, and what best matches your environment.
+It's important to note that **all** of the supported servers have the same core operational behaviors in regards to running your Web Connection application.
+There are no major differences in operation of your applications.
+Rather the different servers are mainly about **how** the Web server is run and administered, and what best matches your environment.
 It's also possible to easily switch between installed Web Servers during development using the Web Connection `launch()` command.

 Some general recommendations: